esteinborn/github-for-cats/outline.md

 _GH is social, all code that is made publically available is at your fingertips_

- - Find jQuery
+ - Find Twitter Bootstrap
- - CLone jQuery
+ - Fork it
  - Can make changes to it now and use them for yourself
  - or make a bug fix and send changes back to them to fix it.